adhiluphanna/deliciousrecipeh/content/post/100-easiest-way-to-prepare-favorite-bacon-cheeseburger-tater-tot-casserole.md

 ##### Steps to make Bacon Cheeseburger Tater Tot Casserole:

 1. Preheat oven to 350 degrees.
-Lightly spray a 9x13 in pan with cooking spray &amp; set it aside.
+Lightly spray a 9x13 in pan with cooking spray & set it aside.
-1. Cook ground beef in a large skillet until it’s no longer pink &amp; then drain.
-Heat the pan &amp; add a bit of oil for better browning.
-Add the meat to the pan, break it into large pieces, sprinkle 1/2 teaspoon of salt, &amp; let it sit for a few minutes.
+1. Cook ground beef in a large skillet until it’s no longer pink & then drain.
+Heat the pan & add a bit of oil for better browning.
+Add the meat to the pan, break it into large pieces, sprinkle 1/2 teaspoon of salt, & let it sit for a few minutes.
 Break the beef into smaller pieces as it cooks.
 Stir occasionally until the beef is browned.
-1. Combine cooked beef, bacon bits, cheddar cheese, tater tots, cheese soup &amp; sour cream.
+1. Combine cooked beef, bacon bits, cheddar cheese, tater tots, cheese soup & sour cream.
 1. Spread the combined ingredients into the pan.
 1. Bake for 45-50 minutes.